Photojournalism Project, Opening Night May 31, 2018

 A good photograph, I learned, puts together opposites—such as dark and light, sameness and difference, the everyday and surprising—and we are hoping to make sense of these same opposites in ourselves.
 For example, throughout the gallery are photographs taken by these young New Yorkers expressing their vision of what makes this such a lively, complex, and often beautiful city.
 Among them you will find a photograph depicting something so everyday: a man walking on a city street.
 It is daytime, and a tall sign-post casts an energetic shadow that suggests a human form on the building behind the man, and surprisingly, the shadow seems to follow him.
 We also see part of a green bicycle pointed in the opposite direction, and it too has a lively form.
 The man is in a friendly, mysterious relation to what is around him, and the effect is both everyday and definitely surprising.

 It is for this reason, among others, that photography is so immensely popular: it can encourage us to see the everyday as surprising, even wonderful, without kidding ourselves.
 A good photograph counters the all too common feeling that we’ve “seen it all before.”
 And just the act of trying to see meaning in something, whether it results in a successful photograph or not, is a source of pride and self-respect.
 We are taking a stand against the feeling other people and things aren’t worthy of our interest.
-And this feeling, I learned, is contempt, which I’ll say more about later.
+And this feeling, I learned, is contempt, the biggest interference with art and self-respect, which I’ll say more about later.

 On the wall behind you is the history and interview project.
 Students were assigned to research and write about an occupation in which New York City women of the past were active.
 Then the past was related to the present as each student interviewed and photographed a New York City woman of today working in a similar occupation.